Get access to everything we publish when you sign up for Outside+.

 When it comes to training for these events, though, the two measurement systems aren’t so different.
 The training required to run a successful 10K is very close to optimal training for a 10-miler.
 For proof of this, look no further than the example set by Kenyan-born American runner Janet Bawcom in 2014.
 On March 22 of that year, Bawcom won the Azalea Trail Run 10K in 32:03, one of the fastest road times ever recorded for this distance.
 Just two weeks later, taking advantage of the same blend of speed and endurance she developed in her training, Bawcom set an American record of 52:12 at the Cherry Blossom 10-Miler.

-Training For 10
+Training for a 10

 The most effective way to train for a 10-miler is to train for a 10K first and then, once you’re fully prepared for that distance, spend a few more weeks developing extra endurance.
 Of course, if you’re going to train for a 10K on the way toward running a 10-miler, you might as well run a 10K too!
 The ideal time to do the 10K is about four weeks before your 10-miler.